deividAlfa/stm32_soldering_iron_controller/README.md

 There's no support for custom bootloaders, and there won't be, as flash is almost full in 64KB devices.<br>
 Use one of these ST-LINK clones ($3 or less)<br>

+<a id="boards"></a>
+## Working with board profiles<br>
+If you use an existing project template and modify it, the changes must be reflected in /Core/Inc/board.h.<br>
+All the project code takes the data from there.
+The file it's pretty much self-explaining.<br>
+So, any changes you make in CubeMX, ex. use PWM timer6 intead timer2, or SPI1 instead SPI2...all that should be configured in their respective define.<br>
+As long as the GPIO names are called the same way, no further changes are needed.<br>

+<a id="build"></a>
+## Building

 If you want to build your own, clone or download the source.<br>
 The source is stripped from ST own libraries and unnecesary stuff, only includes the very basic code owning to the project.<br>
 CubeMX will add the STM32 and CMSIS libraries automatically after a code generation.<br>